-Cash Flows from Financing Activities - Financing activities provide supplemental cash for both day-to-day operations and capital requirements as needed.
-During the first half of 2010, net cash provided by such activities consisted primarily of proceeds from the issuance of long-term debt of \$249 million, partially offset by the repayment of long-term debt of \$186 million and the payment of dividends of \$38 million.
-During the first half of 2009, net cash provided by financing activities primarily consisted of proceeds received from the issuance of long-term debt of \$430 million, issuance of common stock for net proceeds of \$170 million, the net repayment of short-term debt of \$203 million, the payment of long-term debt of \$142 million and the payment of dividends of \$34 million.
-Financing activities in the first half of 2009 also included the receipt of \$7 million in capital contributions from noncontrolling interests in the solar projects.
+Cash Flows from Financing Activities - Financing activities provide supplemental cash for both day to day operations and capital requirements as needed.
+During the nine months ended September 30, 2010, net cash provided by such activities consisted primarily of proceeds from the issuance of long term debt of \$249 million and short term debt and commercial paper, of \$20 million, partially offset by the repayment of long term debt of \$186 million and the payment of dividends of \$58 million.
+During the nine months ended September 30, 2009, net cash provided by financing activities primarily consisted of proceeds received from the issuance of long-term debt of \$430 million, issuance of common stock for net proceeds of \$170 million, the repayment of long term debt of \$142 million, the net repayment on revolving credit facilities of \$131 million, the net repayment of short t erm debt, including commercial paper, of \$72 million, and the payment of dividends of \$53 million.
+Financing activities in 2009 also included the receipt of \$7 million in capital contributions from noncontrolling interests in the solar projects.

-During the first half of 2010, PGE had issued all the debt securities it expects to issue in 2010.
+As of September 30, 2010, PGE had issued all the debt securities it expects to issue in 2010.